edHelper.com

 By Colleen Messina

-1 Robert Louis Stevenson wrote a story about how a strange chemical potion transformed good-looking, respectable Dr. Henry Jekyll into an ugly, murderous fiend named Mr. Edward Hyde.
-Every since, the term "Jekyll-Hyde" has been used to describe the good and bad parts of anything.
-There is even a Jekyll-Hyde molecule in our own atmosphere, and it's called ozone.
+1 Robert Louis Stevenson wrote a story about how a strange chemical potion transformed good looking, respectable Dr. Henry Jekyll into an ugly, murderous fiend named Mr. Edward Hyde.
+Ever since, the term "Jekyll and Hyde" has been used to describe the good and bad parts of anything.
+There is even a Jekyll and Hyde molecule in our own atmosphere, and it's called ozone.

 3 Ozone acts like ominous Mr. Hyde when it is in the lower atmosphere because it affects the respiratory system of animals and people.
 It irritates and restricts lung tissues, which causes coughs, chest pains, headaches, and sleepiness.
-It also affects people with asthma or emphysema.
+It also affects people with heart disease, asthma, or emphysema.
 Ozone is the most dangerous element in smog.
 Los Angeles has the worst ozone levels in the United States, and sometimes schools reschedule sports events during smog alerts.
 Children are especially vulnerable to harmful levels of ozone because they breathe in more air for their size than adults, and they are outside more often.

 Paragraphs 4 to 8: